WebAssembly/module-linking/proposals/module-types/Explainer.md

 ```

 The arguments of `instantiate` can only refer to imports, module definitions
-and the exports of preceding instance definitions (that have been made available
+preceding instance definition and exports of preceding instances that have been
-via `alias` definitions).
-For example, two instances can be linked as follows:
+made available via `alias` definitions.
+For example, two instances can be linked
+as follows:
 ```wasm
 (module
   (import "A" (module $A (export "f" (func $f))))